ymkjp/aruby.alfredworkflow/README.md

 ## CONTRIBUTION

-Here's a overview: Feel free to send a pull request.
+Here's an overview: Feel free to send a pull request.

 ![Overview](https://dl.dropboxusercontent.com/u/6998388/img/Screenshot%202014-07-11%2003.21.26.png "So simple")

-Yep, there are no code to modify.  # It's aloso one liner as itself !
+Yep, there is no code to modify.  # It's aloso one liner as itself !